DGX Spark Homelab Setup Guide

 Network Configuration

-# Check which interfaces are up
+# Check your network interfaces

 ip link show

-# Assign static IP for homelab use
+# Assign a static IP for homelab use

 sudo ip addr add 192.168.0.100/24 dev eth0